connectrpc/examples-es/bundle-size/README.md

 Bundle Size Testing
 ========================================

-For our bundle size tests, we import `compressedFlag` from `@connectrpc/connect/protocol`.
+For our bundle size tests, we import two symbols to get effective coverage:

-`compressedFlag` is a simple numeric constant, but the file it is defined in contains other symbols as well.
-We are intentionally importing from a subpath, because this requires bundlers to honor the "exports" fields.
+* `compressedFlag` from `@connectrpc/connect/protocol`, which is a simple numeric constant.
+However, the file it is defined in contains other symbols as well.
+We are intentionally importing from a subpath, because this requires bundlers to honor the `exports` fields.
+* `SayRequest` from code generated from the Eliza protos.
+This allows us to test tree-shaking with generated code.

 The results are: